mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-Aursis has a significant technological advantage, the harsh desert environment of Okefir is not something Aursisian troops are used to and a war of attrition could come out in Okefir’s favor.
+Aursis has a significant technological advantage, the harsh desert environment of Okefir is not something Aursisian troops are used to and a war of attrition could come out in Okefir's favor.

 Headquartered at Aursis, the 150th Fleet consists of six squadrons and is heavily used as an instrument of